Speech Contests FAQ

 - Immediate past district directors

-- District officers or announced candidates for elected positions for the term beginning the upcoming July 1
+- District officers or candidates campaigning for elected positions for the term beginning the upcoming July 1

 - Presenters of education sessions at the event at which the contest will be held, including area, division, and district events, as well as the International Convention